jben-work/netflix-sde-takehome/README.md

 - Wait 10-20 seconds after startup for the dashboard to be created
 - Check InfluxDB logs: `docker-compose logs influxdb2`
 - Verify the dashboard exists: Navigate to Dashboards in the InfluxDB UI
+- Run the test script to verify: `./test_system.sh`

 **No data in dashboard:**
 - Check weather collector logs: `docker-compose logs get_weather`
 - Verify token extraction succeeded: `docker-compose logs token_extractor`
 - Ensure the wttr.in API is accessible from your network
 - Enable debug mode by setting `DEBUG=true` in the `get_weather` service environment variables for more detailed logging

-**"Is a directory" error for extracted_token:**
-- This happens when the `extracted_token` file was created as a directory
-- Run the clean restart commands below to fix it
+- Run the test script to diagnose: `./test_system.sh`

-**Container name already in use:**
-- Run `docker-compose down` to remove old containers
-- If that doesn't work, run `docker rm -f influxdb2 token_extractor get_weather`
+**Test script fails:**
+- Ensure all containers are running: `docker ps`
+- Check that InfluxDB is healthy: `curl http://localhost:8086/health`
+- Wait 30-60 seconds after startup for data to be collected
+- Review individual service logs for errors

 **Clean restart:**
 ```bash